23 March 2026

 Fee Structure Usually a % of Assets Under Management (AUM) + performance Can be a mix of AUM fees, flat retainers, or hourly rates.

 The portfolio management vs wealth management choice isn’t about which is better, but which is needed.
-If you are strictly looking to manage your investments, portfolio management is your may be considered.
+If you are strictly looking to manage your investments, portfolio management may be considered.
 However, if you are looking for a broader approach to plan overall financial assets, wealth management provides broader financial planning services.
+Investors exploring managed options can also compare the three types of Portfolio Management Services (PMS) — discretionary, non-discretionary, and advisory, and review the latest SEBI PMS regulatory framework before deciding.

 Do You Find This Interesting?